michaelogg/DoorOpener/README.md

 ## Abstract

 DoorOpener was designed by Dr. Michael Ogg with the intention of creating a hands-free method of entering or exiting one’s house.
-It was documented and is being managed by the Ryerson Chapter of Tetra.
+It was documented by the Ryerson Chapter of Tetra.
 DoorOpener is built for a user with limited or no limb mobility but has wheelchair access.
 It is based around the use of a Raspberry Pi, a Z-wave Home Automation Controller, RFID tags and pressure plates.
 The objective of having the code, as well as additional information, on Github is to allow users to copy and modify Dr. Ogg’s solution for their own purposes.

 This project assumes you have a basic understanding of the following concepts: electrical work, Raspberry Pi, Z-wave controllers, and Python.
 The files are designed so that you can copy and paste this solution almost directly with only minor changes to the config file, given that the hardware is laid out in the same manner.